Last Updated on September 21, 2022 by cmoarz

 Different levels of African clawed frog bloat

+It’s never good to see a bloated African-clawed frog, but sometimes it’s hard to tell if it’s actually bloated.
 There are different levels of African clawed frog bloat.
 Minor bloating and major bloating and a mix of individual limbs in between.

 Minor bloat (as pictured in this bloated albino clawed frog)